Cengkaruk/qiscus-sdk-web/README.md

           // When we're success login into qiscus SDK we'll have a 1-on-1 chat to guest2@qiscus.com
           // You can change this to any user you have on your AppId, e.g: contact@your_company.com, etc loginSuccessCallback(data) { QiscusSDK.core.UI.chatTarget('guest2@qiscus.com') },
-          // function below will be called when there's new message newMessagesCallback(data) { console.log("new message : ", data) }
         }
      });
      // login to qiscus